Sales Systems vs Headcount: Why Your Revenue Team Doesn’t Need More People

 Before you know it, you have eight to twelve tools that don't talk to each other, data living in six different places, and a monthly SaaS bill somewhere between $3,000 and $5,000 for software that nobody fully uses because nobody set it up to work together.

-That’s not a system.
-That’s a collection of tools.
-And there’s a massive difference.
+That's not a system.
+That's a collection of tools.
+There's a massive difference.
+We've covered the broader picture in our piece on why most Clay implementations fail for the same reason.

 For us, a system is an end-to-end workflow where data flows from one step to the next without human intervention at every stage.